IsaakBerg/grasshopper-primer/en/1-foundations/1-2/2_grasshopper-component-parts.md

 ![IMAGE](images/1-2-2/1-2-2_009-context-menus-a.png)
 >1.
 Component context menu.
 2. Editable text field that lists the name of the object.
-3. Preview flag - indicates whether the geometry produced by this object will be visible in the Rhino view-ports.
-Switching off preview will speed up both the Rhino view-port frame-rate and the time taken for a solution.
+3. Preview flag.
+Indicates whether geometry produced by this object will be visible in the Rhino view-ports.
+Switching off preview will speed up the Rhino view-port frame-rate and reduce the time needed for a solution.
 4. Run-time warnings - lists warnings that are hindering the functioning of the component.

 ![IMAGE](images/1-2-2/1-2-2_010-context-menus-b.png)
 >1.
 C input context menu.
-2. Set one or multiple points - allows you to select reference geometry in the Rhino viewport.
+2. Set one Point/Set Multiple Points - Allow you to select reference geometry in the Rhino view-port.
-3. Manage Point collection - opens a dialog that allows you to add or remove points from the point collection and view information about each point.
+3. Manage Point collection.
+Opens a dialog that allows you to add or remove points from the point collection and view information about each point.
 4. Add item to collection.
 5. Delete selection.

 ####1.2.2.5.
-ZOOMABLE USER INTERFACE
+ZOOM-ABLE USER INTERFACE (ZUI)
-Some components can be modified to increase the number of inputs or outputs through the Zoomable User Interface (ZUI).
-By zooming in on the component on the canvas, an additional set of options will appear which allows you add or remove Inputs or Outputs to that component.
-The Addition component allows you to add inputs, representing additional items for the addition operation.
+Through the Zoom-able User Interface, some components allow more or fewer inputs or outputs.
+These components display icons for adding or removing Inputs or Outputs if viewed under high zoom.
+Operating the scroll wheel on the mouse zooms the display.

 ![IMAGE](images/1-2-2/1-2-2_011-zoomable-ui.png)
+>Zooming in on the Addition component allows you to add additional inputs for data to add.
->1.
-Click the + sign to add an Input.
+1. Click the + sign to add an Input.
 2. Click the - sign to remove an Input.

 The panel component also has a zoomable user interface.
 A Panel is like a Post-It™ sticker.
 It allows you to add little remarks or explanations to a Document.
 You can change the text through the menu or by double-clicking the panel surface.
 Panels can also receive and display data from elsewhere.
 If you plug an output into a Panel, you can see the contents of that parameter in real-time.
 All data in Grasshopper can be viewed in this way.
 When you zoom in on a panel, a menu appears allowing you to change the background, font, and other attributes.
 These options are also available when you right-click the panel